sakshi852/SQL_PROJECT_DATA_ANALYSIS/README.md

 3. 💼 **What are the most in-demand skills for data analysts?**
 4. 💰 **Which skills correlate with higher salaries?**
 5. 💡 **What are the most optimal skills that combine high salary and demand?**
+6. 📊 **How does demand of data analyst jobs varies in each month?**

 # Tools Used
 - **SQL**: Executed SQL queries to analyze the dataset.